joeappleton18/advanced-database-systems-2021/sessions/week_6_a/README.md

 The primary data transfer interface between the user and most web applications is, of course, a form.
 While there are many HTTP requests, a web form only facilitates two (GET and POST).
 [There are ways to, effectively, forward a POST request on to a different type of request (e.g. PUT)](https://github.com/expressjs/method-override).
 However, for our wine tasting application, this may be overkill.

 Consider the ejs file, `views/create-taster.ejs`, you'll see I've created a form for you.
-Notice the key properties that allow us to communicate with the server (method, action, name):
+Notice the key attributes that allow us to communicate with the server (`method`, `action`, `name`):

 ```html
 <form method="POST" action="/create-taster">